1. GENERAL INFORMATION ABOUT FINANCIAL AID

 Your EFC is your expected family contribution; this is a number that college financial aid staff use to determine how much financial aid you can receive if you were to attend school.
 The information you report on your FAFSA is used to calculate your EFC by the Federal Government.
-For more information and further explanation of the federal financial process as defined by federal law, please visit studentaid.ed.gov/sa/.
+For more information and explanation of the entire federal financial process as defined by federal law, please visit studentaid.ed.gov/sa/.

 I have a question regarding the Pell Grant and/or Direct Loans and what they are?